awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.MySQL80.md

 ### Role\-based privilege model<a name="AuroraMySQL.privilege-model"></a>

  With Aurora MySQL version 3, you can't modify the tables in the `mysql` database directly\.
 In particular, you can't set up users by inserting into the `mysql.user` table\.
 Instead, you use SQL statements to grant role\-based privileges\.
-You also can't create other kinds of objects such as stored procedinres in the `mysql` database\.
+You also can't create other kinds of objects such as stored procedures in the `mysql` database\.
 You can still query the `mysql` tables\.
 If you use binary log replication, changes made directly to the `mysql` tables on the source cluster aren't replicated to the target cluster\.

  In some cases, your application might use shortcuts to create users or other objects by inserting into the `mysql` tables\.
 If so, change your application code to use the corresponding statements such as `CREATE USER`\.
 If your application creates stored procedures or other objects in the `mysql` database, use a different database instead\.